LeCoderCat/get-started-dna-center-api/README.md

 Postman collection

-In case the DNA Center PKI is not natively recognized by the station where Postman is installed, please disable the certificate verification on Postman's settings:
+This collection by default queries sandboxdnac.cisco.com.
+In that case, DNA Center PKI is not natively recognized by the station where Postman is installed.
+To be able to interacti wht DNA Center API, please disable the certificate verification on Postman's settings:

 ![Postman settings](/img/disable_cert_ver.png)